 Unfortunately, estimates are not allowed.
 A detailed purchase order or shopping list, with links - including shipping and taxes as applicable, must be attached.
 Grants will be funded based on calculated totals provided.
 Any budget shortfalls will be the responsibility of the grant writer.
 Any funds remaining after grant items are purchased will be refunded to REF.

-You can apply for a grant each grant season!
-In fact, we encourage you to write as many grants as your ideas and classroom needs allow.
+We encourage you to write as many grants as your ideas and classroom needs allow.

 Yes, please do!